 Other branches of government determine how laws are interpreted and enforced, but with this website making decisions and budgeting money are closer to the people than the founding fathers ever imagined.

-I don't expect any such website to exist at a national level anytime soon.
+I don't expect any such website to exist at a national level in my lifetime.
 There was a reason the United States was at the forefront of democracy in the 1700's: adopting new ideas is easier when starting from scratch.
 Changing existing systems is more gradual: start small and slowly gain acceptance into larger and larger communities.

-The growing number of referendums is an encouraging sign that democracy is moving towards the individual, but they're normally limited to social issues like marriage and marijuana.
+The growing number of referendums is an encouraging sign that democracy is moving towards the individual, but they're normally limited to social issues like marriage or marijuana and often rely on clever wording to manipulate the uninformed.
 The meat of power and policy remains in the hands of the connected and privileged.
 A transparent and fluid legislature would provide everyone with a more representative democracy.